tynski/PortfolioWebsite/README.md

 Bartosz Tyński landing page.
 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 ## TODO
-* resume is sill not working on mobile
 * edit bio
 * experience section
 * skills section